Duration: 3 Hours (approx.)

 If there’s one part of the Roman experience that demands an expert guide, it’s the Forum and Palatine Hill.
 And since the Colosseum is part of the same complex, it’s a no-brainer to have that same guide recreate the sights and spectacles of combat in that most iconic of all of Rome’s monuments.

-The most recognizable of Rome’s many ancient sights by a very long way, the Colosseum is an imposing, incredible structure that housed 80,000 spectators – all of whom were given a free ticket for life!
-Visiting it transports you back in time to the Roman Empire’s powerful and infamous past, but doing so with a friendly and professional English-speaking guide brings alive the traditions and rituals that surrounded the games held in the amphitheater.
+The Colosseum is most recognizable of Rome’s many ancient sights by a very long way.
+It’s an imposing but intricate structure that housed 80,000 spectators – all of whom were given a free ticket for life simply for being Roman citizens!
+Visiting it transports you back in time to the Roman Empire’s powerful and infamous past, but doing so with a friendly and professional English-speaking guide brings alive the traditions and rituals that surrounded the games held in the “Flavian Amphitheater” (its actual name).

 Your guide will also recount the fascinating stories of the famous gladiators who thrilled the crowds with their brutal combat to become celebrities if they survived.